 However, Muzzie Braun’s song, “The Kitchen,” is playing in the background.
 “The Kitchen” is one of my favorite songs.
 Frankly, I think the lyrics present a snapshot of the values we should all hold most dearly in our lives.
 So I hope you’ll take the time to listen not only to the music, but also to Muzzie’s lyrics.
 The impressive thing about Joann and Muzzie Braun is that they stay true to the very same values Muzzie espouses in his song.
 Thanks again for visiting my website folks!

-Now that I’m entering the next phase of life, retirement, it’s time to take another bicycle trip.
-In 2014, I’ll be cycling the Atlantic Coast Route from Boca Raton, FL to Bar Harbor, ME.
-This route will be much flatter than my 2009 cross-country ride.
-However, I’m sure to encounter substantially more vehicular traffic and maybe even a little road rage.
-That’s OK it just means I have to be more cautious while on the bike.
+Now that I’ve entered the next phase of life, retirement, it’s time to take another bicycle trip.
+Beginning on March 30, 2014, I’ll be cycling the Atlantic Coast Route from Boca Raton, FL to Bar Harbor, ME.
+This route will be substantially flatter than my 2009 cross-country ride.
+However, I’m sure I'll encounter much more vehicular traffic, and maybe even a little road rage.
+That’s OK I'll simply have to be more cautious while on the bike.

 Once again I’m riding to raise memorial funds for both college scholarships and the Idaho Education Association’s Children’s Fund.
 This time to honor the memory of five friends: John Perkins, Joe Pilch, Ed Helies, Dan Bither, and Cindy Herron.
 Let me start out by telling you a bit about each of these individuals, all of whom I consider myself privileged to have known: